min2ha/ukwa-site/content/target/17055/index.en.md

   "subject": "UK General Election 2015"
 }

-# All-Party Parliamentary Group on Modern Languages: Manifesto for languages

 Represents the views and opinions of scholars and professionals in modern languages to Government, the funding councils and other bodies at national level.